cuiyongbo/hello-world/my_wiki/languages/english_notes_6.rst

 | Usage: the group was constituted ad hoc
 | Usage: ad hoc committees to examine specific problems. [临时委员]
 |
+| tile
+| Usage: the lobby was tiled in blue. [铺砖，瓦片]
+| Phrase: on the tiles
+| Definition: informal, chiefly British having a lively night out.
+| Usage: it won't be the first time he's spent a night on the tiles.
+|
+| slab
+| Definition: a large, thick, flat piece of stone, concrete, or wood, typically rectangular.
+| Usage: she settled on a slab of rock.
+| Usage: a slab of chocolate.
+|
 | grandeur
 | grandiose
 | Definition: impressive and imposing in appearance or style, especially pretentiously so.